UBB-SDI-23/lab-5x-911-Cirstea-Andrei-Daniel/README.md

 - Compile the java project using maven (for example mvn install)
 - Obtain a web domain for the server (for example from godaddy.com) and replace its value in the ServerSettings file in the frontend
 - Obtain an SSL certificate and place it inside the path specified in the docker-compose.yml file
-- Using docker-compose create the docker containers (for example docker-compose build and docker-compose up)
+- Using docker-compose create the docker containers and run them (for example docker-compose build and docker-compose up)
 - Now the application should be running!

 Teck stack: